ItsMePaulo/tutoring/COS212/notes/Questions/BalancingABinaryTree/README.md

 ### Question 1.

-1.1) The DSW algorithm is being applied a tree of 35 Nodes, how many leaf nodes with the resulting tree have once it is balanced?
+1.1) The DSW algorithm is being applied a tree of 35 Nodes, how many leaf nodes will the resulting tree have once it is balanced?

  ```text